-Having access to digital tools such as computers, laptops, telephones, printers, calculators and video cameras is not enough for effective use of digital skills.
-However, the use of such devices for pedagogical purposes depends on factors such as availability of infrastructure which support digital technologies, individual teachers' interests and attitude, school policy, knowledge and skills and access to internet.
-In some countries, schools with access to digital technologies have made it mandatory for teachers to make use of them in teaching purpose.
-Kihoza et al., (2016) outlined challenges associated with infrastructure shortfall, readiness to change and lack of competencies in applying ICTs in pedagogical arrangements.
+Having access to digital tools such as computers, laptops, telephones, printers, calculators, and video cameras is not enough for the effective use of digital skills.
+However, the use of such devices for pedagogical purposes depends on factors such as the availability of infrastructure that supports digital technologies, individual teachers' interests and attitudes, school policy, knowledge and skills, and access to the Internet.
+In some countries, schools with access to digital technologies have made it mandatory for teachers to make use of them for teaching purposes.
+Kihoza et al., (2016) outlined challenges associated with infrastructure shortfall, readiness to change, and lack of competencies in applying ICTs in pedagogical arrangements.

-Similarly, Mathayo (2016) revealed that unlimited access to ICT resources and facilities and lack of technical support, inadequate ICT infrastructure on ICT and lack of professional development were key barriers hindering teachers from using ICT to facilitate teaching in secondary schools.
-Factors determining the use of ICT in teaching in secondary schools were teachers' positive attitudes, teachers' competence in ICT use, accessibility of ICT facilities, professional development and availability of technical support.
-In the same vein, factors related to the use digital skills were exposed by Mtebe and Raphael (2018) in their study on 'key factors in learners' satisfaction with the e-learning system at the University of Dar es Salaam, Tanzania'.
-The study found that system quality, instructor quality and service quality positively affect students' satisfaction in utilisation of digital technologies for learning purpose.
+Similarly, Mathayo (2016) revealed that unlimited access to ICT resources and facilities, lack of technical support, inadequate ICT infrastructure, and lack of professional development were key barriers hindering teachers from using ICT to facilitate teaching in secondary schools.
+Factors determining the use of ICT in teaching in secondary schools were teachers' positive attitudes, teachers' competence in ICT use, accessibility of ICT facilities, professional development, and availability of technical support.
+In the same vein, factors related to the use of digital skills were exposed by Mtebe and Raphael (2018) in their study on 'key factors in learners' satisfaction with the e-learning system at the University of Dar es Salaam, Tanzania'.
+The study found that system quality, instructor quality, and service quality positively affect students' satisfaction with the utilisation of digital technologies for learning purposes.